randy-rebucas/lingkod-ph/docs/subscription-user-guide.md

 ## Subscription Plans Overview

-Lingkod PH offers two subscription tiers designed to help providers at different stages of their business journey:
+LocalPro offers two subscription tiers designed to help providers at different stages of their business journey:

 ### 🆓 Free Plan
 **Perfect for getting started**